Huaibei-European/flask_login_example/README.md

 This code does not use the database operation.

 Through the way of file reading and writing to realize the way of recording user information.

+Please create it in a virtual environment.
+How to create a virtual environment?
+Look https://github.com/Huaibei-European/python_ create_ virtual_ environment。

 #### Installation dependency
 ```